awsdocs/aws-control-tower-guide/doc_source/limits.md

 **Control limitations**
 If you modify AWS Control Tower resources, such as an SCP, or remove any AWS Config resource, such as a Config recorder or aggregator, AWS Control Tower can no longer guarantee that the controls are functioning as designed\.
 Therefore, the security of your multi\-account environment may be compromised\.
 The AWS shared responsibility model of security is applicable to any such changes you may make\.
  AWS Control Tower helps maintain the integrity of your environment by resetting the SCPs of the controls to their standard configuration when you update your landing zone\.
 Changes that you may have made to SCPs are replaced by the standard version of the control, by design\.
+Some controls in AWS Control Tower do not operate in certain AWS Regions where AWS Control Tower is available, because those Regions do not support the required underlying functionality\.
+As a result, when you deploy that control, it may not be operating in all Regions that you govern with AWS Control Tower\.
+This limitation affects certain detective controls, certain proactive controls, and certain controls in the Security Hub Service\-managed Standard: AWS Control Tower\.
+For more information about Regional availability, see the [Regional services list documentation](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) and the [Security Hub controls reference documentation](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-controls-reference.html)\.
+You can view the Regions for each control in the AWS Control Tower console\.

 ## Quotas for Integrated Services<a name="integrated-services-limits"></a>